-P. Any sign which conveys, suggests, indicates or otherwise implies by pictures, drawings, words, emblems, logos or other communication method the following: i.
-Human genitals ii.
-Sexual acts or conduct as set forth in the code of ordinances.

-iii.
-Adult nude human bodies.

-iv.
-Obscene words as defined in the Code of Ordinances.

 5. Signs and Activities Permitted In All Districts Without a Permit:

 A. Incidental signs, which shall not exceed two (2) square feet in area per side and four feet (4) in height.

 B. Signs erected for traffic safety purposes by public road agencies.